 Inside Iran right now, 90 million people are watching their currency dissolve like paper in an acid bath…

-Last year, 42,000 rials equaled $1.
+Last year, 42,000 Rials equaled $1.

-Today, it’s 1.3 million rials.
+Today, it’s 1.3 million Rials to every dollar.

 Iran’s currency has literally been reduced to confetti.

-The Iranian rial has collapsed so badly that $50 now buys 450 movie tickets in Tehran.
+The Iranian Rial has collapsed so badly that $50 now buys 450 movie tickets in Tehran.
 Not because movies are cheap.
-Because the money is worthless.
+Because their money is worthless.

-But while 90 million Iranians are panic-buying gold at any price in order to protect whatever savings they have left.
+But while Iranians are panic-buying gold at any price in order to protect whatever savings they have left.